- Eligibility & Requirements for First-Year Students

 Please respond to the following in 400–600 words: We often use metaphors to help us understand our world and persuade others.
 Write about a metaphor that you think is powerful, and explore its potential to be helpful and/or harmful in your thinking.

 Our Honors Program allows you to take advantage of individual advising, special lectures, interdisciplinary fulfillment of Emerson’s general education requirements, collaborative research projects, and special extracurricular activities.
-You will also receive mentoring and interact with upperclass colleagues.
+You will also receive mentoring and interact with peers from across all years of the Honors Program.
 Through social events and community service projects, you become an integral part of the Honors Program’s “community of learners.”